 Brands go to great lengths to protect their intellectual IP but no real solution currently exists to protect physical products from theft by counterfeit.
-Here we discuss the importance of physical products as a key consumer touchpoint and look into ways brands can protect them from counterfeit.

 When it comes to luxury, brand holds significant equity.
 In fact, branding is one of the key defenses any company can develop to safeguard its place in the market and create shareholder value.
 This is why successful companies invest significant resources into building and protecting their brand.